 What do you get in return for that price tag?

-You’ll enjoy an annual $200 Uber credit, a $200 airline fee credit, Global Entry or TSA PreCheck credit, complimentary hotel benefits within the Fine Hotels and Resorts Program, access to more than a thousand airport lounges around the world and more.
+You’ll enjoy an annual $200 Uber credit (terms apply), a $200 airline fee credit (in the form of statement credits, enrollment required), Global Entry or TSA PreCheck credit, complimentary hotel benefits within the Fine Hotels and Resorts Program, access to more than a thousand airport lounges around the world and more.
+Terms apply.

 2. Chase Sapphire Reserve

 The Chase Sapphire Reserve® is the other big, well-known luxury travel credit card out there.
 While it doesn’t give you all the same luxury perks as the Platinum Card from American Express, it does give you more ways to earn points on your travel costs.
 The Chase Ultimate Rewards program is one of the best for spending and getting the most value from those points.
 The $550 annual fee is a little more affordable as well.

 The Chase Sapphire Reserve perks include a $300 travel credit each year, airport lounge access at more than a thousand lounges, Global Entry or TSA PreCheck reimbursement and special benefits when you book with certain hotels and car rental companies.

 You get three Chase Ultimate Rewards points per $1 spent on dining and travel (travel is defined broadly in this case and is eligible for 3x earning after earning the $300 travel credit) worldwide and one point per $1 spent on everything else.
 This is also one of the best travel credit cards.

 3. Mastercard Gold Card (Expired)